 How the Code Works?

-Create a bytearray for heart with hex values obtained from the LCD Custom Character Generator.
+First, we define bytearrays for the heart and smiley face using hex values obtained from the LCD Custom Character Generator:

 heart = bytearray([0x00,0x00,0x1B,0x1F,0x1F,0x0E,0x04,0x00])